umd-lhcb/misid-unfold/README.md

     1. Clone this project on `glacier`
     2. Run `nix develop` in the project root
     3. In the resulting shell, run `make build-rdx-true-to-tag-2016-glacier`.
 The output files will be saved in `gen/rdx-<timestamp>-true_to_tag_glacier-2016`.
-    4. Copy the output to `histos/default`.
+    4. Copy the output to `histos`.
-    5. Also in `histos/default`, make a copy of the folder produced above with `-corrected` appended to its name.
+    5. Also in `histos`, make a copy of the folder produced above with `-corrected` appended to its name.

 2. Generate $K\to\mu$ and $\pi\to\mu$ misid efficiencies through fits to the modified `pidcalib` samples.